MicrosoftDocs/quantum-docs/articles/resource-estimator-quantum-safe-planning.md

 ---
 author: SoniaLopezBravo
-description: Learn how to use the Resource Estimator to estimate the resources needed for a future scaled quantum computer to break a particular encryption algorithm. ms.date: 01/29/2024 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
+description: Learn how to use the Resource Estimator to estimate the resources needed for a future scaled quantum computer to break a particular encryption algorithm. ms.date: 08/01/2024 ms.author: sonialopez ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
 no-loc: ['Q#', '$$v', target, targets]
-title: Resource Estimation and Cryptography
+title: Resource Estimator for Analyzing Cryptography
 uid: microsoft.quantum.resource-estimator-cryptography

+#customer intent: As a quantum developer, I want to use the Resource Estimator to estimate the resources needed for a future scaled quantum computer to break a particular encryption algorithm, so that I can analyze the impact of quantum computing on the security of some classical encryption methods and prepare for a quantum-safe future.
 ---

-# Resource estimation and Cryptography
+# Analyze cryptographic protocols with the Resource Estimator

 The [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) is available in [quantum.microsoft.com](https://quantum.microsoft.com/experience/quantum-cryptography) to estimate the resources needed for a future scaled quantum computer to break a particular encryption algorithm.
 This tool helps you to analyze the impact of quantum computing on the security of some classical encryption methods, and prepare for a quantum-safe future.

 > [!NOTE]
 > To access the Resource Estimator in [quantum.microsoft.com](https://quantum.microsoft.com/experience/quantum-cryptography) you only need a Microsoft account.